SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/03-get-files.md

 !!!
 Download the .apk, not the source code.
 The latest stable version may differ from the one shown below.
+Use the **Default** one.
+Only use the "Huawei" one if you can't login on the other.
 !!!
 ![download GmsCore](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/010-download_GmsCore.jpg?raw=true)
 ===